 - Grapefruits can be incorporated into fruit salads or smoothies.

 Given their commonality, many people undermine the power of this amazing fruit.
-Yet there are many good reasons for the famous saying “An apple a day keeps the doctor away”.
-The healing, detox and health properties of apples include having alkalizing, anti-inflammatory, anti-cancer, anti-aging, antioxidant and weight reducing benefits.
-Their fibrous pectin content also enhances digestion and elimination, promoting the excretion of toxic waste, helps to purify the blood and may help with radiation and EMF poisoning.
+Yet there are many good reasons for the famous saying, “An apple a day keeps the doctor away.”
+The healing, detox, and health properties of apples include having alkalizing, anti-inflammatory, anti-cancer, anti-aging, antioxidant, and weight-reducing benefits.
+Their fibrous pectin content also enhances digestion and elimination, promotes the excretion of toxic waste, purifies the blood, and may help with radiation and EMF poisoning.

 Practical Culinary Uses of Apples: